eonwarped/dreon/README.md

   * `drphil` mode one random voter votes for everyone (default)
   * `min_rep` (default `25.0`)
   * `min_wait` and `max_wait` so that you can fine-tune voting delay.
+  * `favorite_accounts` list and separate `favorites_vote_weight` option.
+  * `enable_comments` option to vote for post replies (default false).
+  * `only_first_posts` option to only vote on an author's first post (default false).
+  * `max_rep` option, useful for limiting votes to newer authors (default 99.9).
+  * `vote_signals` account list.
+    * Optionally allows multiple bot instances to cooperate by avoiding vote swarms.
+    * If enabled, this feature allows cooperation without sharing keys (in `drphil` mode).
+  * `min_rep` can now accept either a static reputation or a dynamic property.
+    * Existing static reputation still supported, e.g.: `25.0`
+    * Dynamic reputation, e.g.: `dynamic:100`.
+This will occasionally query the top 100 trending posts and use the minimum author reputation.
 * Skip posts with declined payout.
 * Skip posts that already have votes from external scripts and posts that were edited.
 * Argument called `replay:` allows a replay of *n* blocks allowing you to catch up to the present.
   * E.g.: `ruby drphil.rb replay:90` will replay the last 90 blocks (about 4.5 minutes).
+* Thread management
+  * Counter displayed so you know what kind of impact `^C` will have.
+  * This also keeps the number of threads down when authors edit before Dr. Phil votes.
+* Now streaming on Last Irreversible Block Number, just to be fancy.

 #### Overview